-However, to make things easy, you may want to set up an Easyship account.
+However, you may want to set up an Easyship account to make things easy.
 Our shipping platform integrates directly with Poshmark and eBay, so you can easily ship your orders with a few clicks of the button.
 Your orders can be synced into your Easyship account, allowing you to quickly set up shipping labels, and tracking.

 7. Customer Base